MicrosoftDocs/Virtualization-Documentation/tlfs.md

     the value may effectively propagate to all virtual processors within the partition.

--   The IA32\_APIC\_BASE MSR defines a “global enable” bit for enabling or disabling the APIC.
+-   The IA32\_APIC\_BASE MSR defines a “global enable" bit for enabling or disabling the APIC.
 The virtualized APIC may always be enabled.
     If so, this bit will always be set to 1.